 Methods

-I intend to compile and categories findings that address resource improvisation and instructional materials at the secondary school level in the first section of this article.
+(Use research tone rather than “I”) I intend to compile and categories findings that address resource improvisation and instructional materials at the secondary school level in the first section of this article.
 The reviewer examines earlier study findings from other researchers to increase their significance. in order to accomplish this.
 Research on strategies and challenge for enhancing science education through resource improvisation and instructional materials in secondary schools is conducted through online study of the Google Scholar and ERIC databases.
 When results were reviewed, inclusion and exclusion methods were utilized to weed out studies that didn't meet the research inclusion requirements for secondary school.
 Results were first filtered for Resource Improvisation and Instructional Materials.

 A total of forty (40) studies were looked into and examined.
 Studies that did not suit the title were excluded from the database, totally 7 (seven).
 Additionally, 6(six) research were deleted for being outdated (out of scope) and 17(seventeen) studies conducted on college and elementary school pupils were rejected.
 As a result.10 (ten) studies were approved to be analyzed in this review because they comprised some of the factors that affect students toward science.